wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 {% img blog/react-native-play-store/finished.png alt:"Finished" width:"400" %}{: .center-image }

 Editing the number and re-clicking **Go** should get a new list of factors.
-Congrats, you’ve finished the app!
+Congrats, you've finished the app!

 ## Setting Name and Icon